williambedard/SE-ASSISTANT_CONTEXT-HUB/workflows/core/updating-from-github.md

-# Updating SE-ASSISTANT_HUB from GitHub
+# Updating SE Assistant from GitHub

 **Purpose:** Get the latest updates from the team without needing to know git commands.